andresdelfino/cpython/Doc/howto/decorators.rst

    obj()

-Decorating at definition time is not always possible (as when the definitions are made by a third party module), but when it is possible, decoration at definition time is much easier to read.
+Decoration at definition time is not always possible (as when definitions are made by a third party module), but when it is possible, decoration at definition time is much easier to read.

 Examples in the standard library
 --------------------------------